A Bayesian Approach for De-duplication in the Presence of Relational Data: Prior specification on the linkage structure

-A popular example that can be framed in the context of allelic partitions is the so called Ewens-Pitman Prior (EPP, \citealp{mccullagh-2006}).
-Intrinsically related to the Dirichlet process, the probability mass function for the EPP is given by

-where $\theta$ is an unknown positive parameter.
-A prior distribution on $\te$ such as $\theta \sim\Gamd(a_\theta,b_\theta)$ can be considered to complete the formulation.
-Even though the EPP is convenient for practical reasons, it does not satisfy the microclustering property.
-That is why we develop a new approach that allow us to enforce the microclustering property and is also easy to implement.
+Here we consider a class of prior distributions on the cluster assignments $\xiv$ based on allelic partitions \citep{crane-2016}.
+Let $\mathcal{C}_{\xiv} = \{C_1,\ldots,C_N\}$ be the partition implicitly represented by $\xiv$, and let $\rv=(r_1,\ldots,r_I)$ be the allelic partition induced by $\mathcal{C}_{\xiv}$, where $r_i$ denotes the number of clusters of size $i$ in $\mathcal{C}_{\xiv}$.
 Assuming that partitions corresponding to the same allelic partition occur with the same probability, we can generate a random partition by first drawing an allelic partition and then selecting uniformly among partitions for which that specific allelic partition holds.
 This simple reasoning allow us to write

-which fully determines an exchangeable partition probability function \citep[Section 3.3]{crane-2016}.
-Now, it can be shown that the conditional distribution of a partition drawn uniformly among all whose cluster sizes form the allelic partition $\rv$ is

-This means that we just need to place a distribution on $\rv$ in order to complete the prior specification.
-The choice of such distribution is critical in order to obtain an appealing prior distribution for $\xiv$ for de-duplication.
+which fully determines an exchangeable partition probability function.
+Thus, we just need to place a distribution on $\rv$ in order to complete the prior specification.
+We discuss below two instances that can be framed in the context of allelic partitions.
+We remit the reader to \citep{betancourt2020prior} for details about computation and prior elicitation.

-Let $M = \max\le\{i\in[I]:r_k >0\text{, for all $k>i$}\ri\}$ be the size of the largest cluster in $\mathcal{C}_{\xiv}$.
-Our strategy consists in fixing $M$ to a small value and then placing a distribution on $(r_1,\ldots,r_M,0,\ldots,0)$ that reflects our prior believes.
-This approach guarantees that the microclustering property holds, because the value of $M$ is being handled directly.
-Also, the number of singletons and the number of latent individuals are easy to calibrate, which is very appealing in a de-duplication setting since prior information is typically available in this scale.